Configuration

 Data Type

 A name for this server.
 This will render in the footer.
-Useful for understanding multi server environments
+Useful for understanding multi-server environments.

 A value used for various encryption functions.
 Should be the same between all servers in an installation.